 Thus, with the growing fears spread by media outlets, there’s no better time to always equip yourself with more knowledge of what is happening around you.
 This helps you to make informed decisions rather than being overly fearful of the masses, thanks to the media frenzies that blow everything out of proportion.

-Think of it in the direction of, with no hackers; we wouldn’t know how to fortify defenses, design protection software, and even better our systems and networks.
+Think of it in terms of, without hackers, we wouldn’t know how to fortify defenses, design protection software, and even better our systems and networks.

 Share this article